wingify/readme-central/docs/Integrations/fme-integrations-ide-connectors/fme-vs-code-extension.md

 * **Quick Flag Actions**: Insert code snippets for initializing the VWO SDK, retrieving a feature flag, and accessing variables associated with flags, tailored to different programming languages supported by VWO.
 * **Contextual Menu Commands**: Right-click on feature flags in the explorer to access quick actions, including toggling the flag and managing rules and variations.
 * **Feature Flag Variables**: View and manage variables associated with feature flags.
 Insert variables into your code directly from the command palette, saving time and reducing context switching.
-* **Search Feature Flags**: Quickly search for feature flags by name or rule, making it easier to locate and manage flags in large projects.
+* **Search Feature Flags**: Quickly search for feature flags by name or rule, making locating and managing flags in large projects easier.

 ## Usage